What is a Nesting Party?

 With the assembly of the nursery going faster and smoother, you’ll have more time for putting away teeny tiny baby clothes, diapers, crib sheets and burp clothes!

-Cleaning and/or deep cleaning the home, or certain aspects of your home can be very helpful for pregnant people.
-Not having to get down on one's knees to scrub while nesting because it was done for you during the party is an amazing gift!
-Kick the feet up instead.
-This is also something someone can gift someone and come in multiple times prior to baby's arrival or afterward too!
+Having help cleaning or deep cleaning the home, or certain parts of your home, is another great idea.
+Not having to get down on your knees to scrub because it was already done for you during the nesting party is an amazing gift!
+Kick your feet up instead.
+Coming in multiple times prior to baby's arrival - or afterward, too - could be a wonderful gift!

 Your birth experience is a very personal one.
 However, it can be hard to know what you don’t know without talking to people who have gone before you.
 After speaking about your options with your healthcare provider, it might be a good exercise for you to talk to the women in your life.
 This is especially true if they have recently had children of their own.
 You can ask them if they would have done anything differently or if what they chose was right for their family.